TheDiscoveryBoys/PRs4Dummies/readme.md

 ```bash
 @GitWit Who commented on PR #85673?
 ```

+Please consult the demo video for more examples of the bot working :).

 And GitWit will use it's wit to check git and provide you with a response that's legit.
 Mostly legit.